 - Get the facts about what college costs.
 You may be surprised at how affordable higher education can be.
 Start by reading Understanding College Costs.

 - Show your child how to explore career ideas.
 He or she can make a list of interests, talents and favorite activities and start matching them with occupations.
-Learn more about how your child can complete a career worksheet.
+Learn more about how your child can complete the career quiz.

 - Come up with fun reading ideas.
 Look for magazines or newspapers your child may like and talk about the books you loved reading when you were your child’s age.
 If your family makes reading enjoyable, it can become a daily habit.